Faster Neural Network Training with Approximate Tensor Operations: Abstract

 \section{Abstract}

-We propose a novel technique for faster Neural Network (NN) training by systematically approximating all the constituent matrix multiplications and convolutions.
-This approach is complementary to other approximation techniques, requires no changes to the dimensions of the network layers, hence compatible with existing training frameworks.
-We first analyze the applicability of the existing methods for approximating matrix multiplication to NN training, and extend the most suitable \emph{column-row sampling} algorithm to approximating multi-channel convolutions.
-We apply approximate tensor operations to training MLP, CNN and LSTM network architectures on MNIST, CIFAR-100 and Penn Tree Bank datasets and demonstrate 30\%-80\% reduction in the amount of computations while maintaining little or no impact on the test accuracy.
-Our promising results encourage further study of general methods for approximating tensor operations and their application to NN training.
+We propose a novel technique for faster deep neural network training which systematically applies sample-based approximation to the constituent tensor operations, i.e., matrix multiplications and convolutions.
+We introduce new sampling techniques, study their theoretical properties, and prove that they provide the same convergence guarantees when applied to SGD training.
+We apply approximate tensor operations to single and multi-node training of MLP and CNN networks on MNIST, CIFAR-10 and ImageNet datasets.
+We demonstrate up to 66\% reduction in the amount of computations and communication, and up to 1.37x faster training time while maintaining negligible or no impact on the final test accuracy.